+Tax audits are rare.
 The average taxpayer has a 1-in-100 probability of being formally audited by the IRS in a given year.
-Those odds rise if, among other things, you itemize deductions, report profits or losses on a home business or rental property, or have an income of $200,000 or more.
+The odds of a tax audit rise if, among other things, you itemize deductions, report profits or losses on a home business or rental property, or have an income of $200,000 or more.

 Home-business owners using Schedule C and employees claiming unreimbursed expenses on IRS Form 2106 should scrupulously record telephone, travel, meal, and entertainment expenses for business.

 Avoid deductions that can be personal in nature.
-They're the first ones the IRS wil scrutinize.
+They're the first ones the IRS wil scrutinize in a tax audit.
 If you’re just starting a business, for instance, don’t expense research trips.
 Other tips:

 Is it a business or a hobby?
 Unless you can claim income periodically, don’t deduct a $1,200 Nikkor lens for the photography hobby you hope will some day pay off, especially if you get a W-2 from another job.
 A rough rule of thumb is to show a profit on Schedule C in at least two years out of every five.